-As it cuts out whether putting the knife tip down, squeezing the toothpaste from the middle, leaving an item in the middle of the room or on the floor, and so on are right/wrong; makes/doesn’t make sense etc. You don’t have to get or agree with the preference of others, you don’t have to muse on why they can’t see that it should be “this way.”
-You employ one of my life lessons, “it’s not wrong, or strange, it’s just different,” keep calm, and carry on 🙂
+As it cuts out whether putting the knife tip down, squeezing the toothpaste from the middle, leaving an item in the middle of the room or on the floor, and so on are right/wrong; makes/doesn’t make sense etc. You don’t have to get or agree with all the preferences of others.
+You don’t have to expend energy musing on why they can’t see, that it should be “this way.”
+You employ one of my life lessons, “it’s not wrong, or strange, it’s just different,” You keep calm, and carry on 🙂

 packing your bag from the night before,

 So what do you reckon, could “leave things how you found them” be a cross-cultural tip contender?
 I’m definitely not suggesting it is a one size fits all concept, as there are serious issues in life that should definitely not be left as we found them.
 But for some of the more everyday stuff of life, maybe, just maybe, it’s a good one to consider…